Dolph Ziggler: Championship reigns (2016–2018)

 On July 19 at the 2016 WWE draft, Ziggler was drafted to SmackDown.
 Working on SmackDown, he reignited his feud with The Miz over the Intercontinental Championship, failing to capture the title at Backlash.
 At No Mercy, Ziggler won the title in a match where he would have to retire if he lost, but lost it 37 days later against The Miz on the 900th episode of SmackDown.
 The feud culminated in a Ladder match at the TLC: Tables, Ladders, & Chairs in what was advertised as their final match, where Ziggler was defeated.
-Ziggler also wrestled for the WWE World Championship over the year, but was defeated by Dean Ambrose at SummerSlam, an by AJ Styles on SmackDown.
+Ziggler also wrestled for the WWE World Championship over the year, but was defeated by Dean Ambrose at SummerSlam, and by AJ Styles on SmackDown.

-In 2017, Ziggler On the January 3, 2017, episode of SmackDown, after he lost to Baron Corbin, Kalisto came to the save of Ziggler during a post match assault by Corbin, he superkicked Kalisto, turning heel for the first time since 2013.
-At Elimination Chamber on February 12, Ziggler lost to Apollo Crews and Kalisto in two-on-one handicap match.
-Following the match, Ziggler attacked the victors, stomping on Crews' ankle after placing it in a chair.
-After some time away from TV, Ziggler returned on August under a new character, where he mocked the entrances of current and former wrestlers such as John Cena, Naomi, Shawn Michaels and Randy Savage.
+After Ziggler turned heel in 2017, in August he mocked the entrances of wrestlers such as John Cena, Naomi, Shawn Michaels and Randy Savage.
 He won his second United States Championship at Clash of Champions, but the title was vacated weeks later.
 Ziggler returned at the Royal Rumble on January 28, 2018, as the surprise #30 entrant in the men's Royal Rumble match.
 He would be involved at Fastlane on March 11 in a six pack challenge for the WWE Championship, where the champion AJ Styles retained.